faezesarlakifar/face-emotion-recognition/README.md

 Faces detected by MTCNN, which include a non-face image, were removed by the fine-tuned Inception-ResNet model, which predicted it as a non-facial image:
 <br><br>
 <img src="images/MTCNN-detected-faces.jpg" alt="MTCNN-detected-faces" >

+## Permissions
+For preparing the customized dataset, photos were taken in a **hospital** with the permission of the people to share, take, and use their facial photos for this project.
+All the individuals whose photos we have taken, have granted us permission to share and utilize them for this project.